 You probably don’t want to be bothered during your vacation for any minor problems that occur in your garden.
 Bad news may ruin the rest of your vacation.
 Or in some cases you have no way to be contacted due to a lack of services.

 However if you are able and willing to stay in communication with your caretaker, prepare and make sure they have your contact info.
 You may want to instruct them what form of communication to use for various levels of problems.
 Perhaps they only call you for instance if there is a major issue that has caused significant damage (such as a water leak, a tree falling on your house, etc).
 And email you for more minor issues (the sprinkler system isn’t working, a plant is looking sick, etc) or if they need some advice that is not time sensitive.

-- Communicate with the caretaker and get some info from them on
+- Contact the caretaker and get some info from them on:

 - any problems encountered